DataDog/integrations-core/redisdb/README.md

   Change the `path` and `service` parameter values and configure them for your environment.
   See the [sample redisdb.yaml](https://github.com/DataDog/integrations-core/blob/master/redisdb/conf.yaml.example) for all available configuration options.

-* [Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to begin sending RedisDB logs to Datadog.
+* [Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to begin sending Redis logs to Datadog.

 ### Validation